telerik/reporting-docs/knowledge-base/how-to-create-a-dynamic-table-crosstab-list-item.md

 ---
-title: How to Create a Dynamic Table/Crosstab/List item
+title: How to Create a Dynamic Table, Crosstab, or List Item
-description: How to Make a Table/Crosstab/List Report Item Dynamic.
+page_title: How to Set Up a Dynamic Table, Crosstab, or List Item
+description: "Learn how to make a Table, Crosstab, or List report item dynamic when working with Telerik Reporting."
+slug: how-to-create-a-dynamic-table-crosstab-list-item
+tags: telerik, reporting, how, to, create, make, set, up, dynamic, table, list, crosstab, item
 type: how-to
-page_title: How to Set Up a Dynamic Table/Crosstab/List item
-slug: how-to-create-a-dynamic-table-crosstab-list-item
+published: True
 res_type: kb
 ---